 Committing to the SET Code of Practice is a key part of becoming a member, and then remaining a member for subsequent years.
 SET also has procedures for reviewing membership applications using the Code or to consider information that may call into question a member’s suitability.
 We have designed these procedures so they are transparent and involve members in making decisions about others’ suitability, and then reviewing these decisions if necessary.

-You can view the documents that make up the SET Code of Practice and procedures by clicking on the links below:
+You can view and download the documents that make up the SET Code of Practice and procedures below:

-The SET Code of Practice documents make reference to the conditions of membership.
-You can access these on the website by clicking here.
+The SET Code of Practice documents make reference to the SET Conditions of Membership.
 There may be changes to the conditions of membership from time to time, and members will be informed of any amendments that are made.